Cross-compiling a2x for Windows with MinGW

 Follow the same steps to install SDL_mixer.

-libpng does not provide prebuilt MinGW binaries so we need to build it from source.
-It only depends on zlib which we already installed, so this is painless.
+libpng does not provide prebuilt MinGW binaries, so we need to build them from source.
+It only depends on zlib which we already installed, so this will be painless.

-First, download and install the source code package from libpng.org.
-Then, configure the build and install it.
+First, download the source code from libpng.org.
+Check out the Automake cross-compilation page and run

 1 2 3 4 5 6 7